markjprice/web-dev-net9/docs/errata/errata.md

 > Thanks to a reader who emailed a question about this issue to Packt.

 In Step 1, I told the reader to enter markup for two forms.
-The second form uses the Label Tag Helper, but the `<label>` elements I used were self-closing, as shown in the following markup:
+The second form uses the **Label Tag Helper**, but the `<label>` elements I used were self-closing, as shown in the following markup:
 ```html
 <label asp-for="ShipperId" class="form-label" />
 ```

-Self-closing tagas are not supported by the Label Tag Helper.
-You must use full open and close tags, as shown in the following markup:
+Self-closing tags are not supported by the **Label Tag Helper**.
+You must use a pair of open and close tags, as shown in the following markup:
 ```html
 <label asp-for="ShipperId" class="form-label"></label>
 ```

-The complete form is shown in the following markup:
+The complete corrected second form is shown in the following markup:
 ```html
 <h2>With Form Tag Helper</h2>
 <form asp-controller="Home" asp-action="ProcessShipper"